-Currently, the Mini One Stop Shop (MOSS) is an electronic system allowing service providers supplying telecommunications, broadcasting and electronic (TBE) services to consumers in the EU to declare and pay VAT due in all EU Member States in one single Member State.
+Until July 2021, the Mini One Stop Shop (MOSS) was an electronic system allowing service providers supplying telecommunications, broadcasting and electronic (TBE) services to consumers in the EU to declare and pay VAT due in all EU Member States in one single Member State.

 What are the key benefits of OSS?

 We are told that the OSS is designed to simplify the European VAT return filing system for businesses, and indeed on the long term that most likely would be the case.
 In the short term though, while the tax offices are setting up the registration process and businesses are getting registered and learning about the new laws, it may feel a little bit more complicated for you.

 - One way it would simplify things for you in the future would be by eliminating the need for VAT registration in EU countries you sell, but do NOT store goods in.

 - Different countries distance thresholds will be replaced by one EU-wide of 10,000 euro.